 Settlement reached in sex abuse of Haitian boys

-BRIDGEPORT, Connecticut (AP) — Fairfield University and others who supported a charity designed to help feed and educate boys in Haiti have reached a settlement with children who were sexually abused by a founder of that group.
+BRIDGEPORT, Conn.
+(AP) — Fairfield University and others that supported a charity designed to help feed and educate boys in Haiti have reached a $12 million settlement with children who were sexually abused by a founder of the group.

 Douglas Perlitz was sentenced to nearly 20 years in prison in 2011 for the assaults after acknowledging he engaged in illicit sexual conduct with boys who attended the Project Pierre Toussaint School in Cap-Haitien.

 Defendants in the lawsuit also included a former chaplain at the school and several charities that supported its work.
 Stanley Twardy Jr., an attorney for Fairfield University, said none of the defendants acknowledged any liability.

 A joint motion for voluntary dismissal in all the cases has been filed with U.S. District Judge Robert Chatigny in Hartford.